SEND US A MESSAGE

 Contact Dr. Jacob D. Buinewicz, MD for a comprehensive psychiatric evaluation and personalized treatment plan at 484-466-5560.

-Bipolar Disorder: Demystifying Manic Depression
+Mood and Bipolar Disorders: Demystifying Manic Depression

 A significant form of mood disorder, bipolar disorder—also often called manic depression—is marked by unpredictable and extreme changes in mood, energy levels, and activity.
 Two primary forms of this disorder have been identified: bipolar I and bipolar II, as mentioned previously.